-David G. Firth is Old Testament tutor and head of research at St John’s College, Nottingham, England.
-He is the author of 1 & 2 Samuel (Apollos Old Testament Commentary), The Message of Esther, and The Message of Joshua, and he is the coeditor of Interpreting the Psalms, Interpreting Isaiah, and Words & the Word.
+David G. Firth (Phd., University of Pretoriais) is Old Testament tutor and head of research at St John’s College, Nottingham, England.
+Besides authoring of 1 and 2 Samuel in the Apollos Old Testament Commentary series, he has also written The Message of Esther [The Bible Speaks Today], and The Message of Joshua [The Bible Speaks Today], and he is the co-editor of Interpreting the Psalms, Interpreting Isaiah [The Bible Speaks Today], and Words and the Word.

 1. What previous research and/or personal interests led you to this project and helped prepare you to write this commentary on 1 and 2 Samuel?

 Over several years of teaching an Old Testament survey course I developed a particular interest in the books of Samuel and began writing articles on them for academic journals which drew together both my theological interest in these books and also my growing appreciation for their literary skill.
 Seeing how these came together was enriching for me, so I was delighted when the opportunity arose to write this commentary.

 2. Who is the intended audience for this commentary?
 Would it benefit pastors? professors? students? lay Christians in the local church?

 This commentary should be of benefits to pastors, professors and students.
 Although it is on the Hebrew text, because the detailed notes are confined to one section, the rest of the commentary can also be of benefit to lay Christians, though they should be prepared to work hard.

 3. What is unique about this commentary?
 What contribution does it make to studies of 1 and 2 Samuel?

 I think the unique feature of this commentary is its fusion of narratology with a theological commitment to the importance of this book.
 Samuel is a text which has been particularly important in narrative studies in recent years, but this had not been brought together into a reasonably full commentary before in combination with a fresh translation of the text.